-Wrestle up old denim jeans and fashion yourself a one-of-a-kind pair of chaps.
-With very little sewing, you can convert old boot cut jeans into chaps that are perfect for a western costume -- if not for herding cattle.
+If you're on the hunt for some costume ideas, wrestle up old denim jeans and fashion yourself a one-of-a-kind DIY pair of chaps.
+With very little sewing, you can convert old boot-cut jeans into chaps that are perfect for a western Halloween costume — if not for herding cattle.
 Always use a pair of jeans at least one size too big, because they will be worn over your jeans.
-In one afternoon, you can have a range-worthy costume reminiscent of Little Joe or John Wayne.

 Things You'll Need